iontodirel/ham_radio_services/README.md

 Run from the root directory.

-Follow the
+Follow the configuration section first.

-To build and run the container.
+To build and run the container:

 ~~~~
 docker compose build